|How I Built a Dune Buggy Couch

 By Bob Elliott - 2003

-more ideas than money or time, but I do like building stuff.
-The winters are long, the garage is cold and this is something I can do in the basement.
+have more ideas than money or time, but I do like building stuff.
+The winters are long, the garage is cold and this is something I can do in the

 These fiberglass bodies seem to last forever, yes the gel coat fades something awful from the sun and the floors rust terribly around here.

-some times they end up with someone like me, stacked like chord wood in the back yard.
+crap, some times they end up with someone like me, stacked like chord wood in the back yard.
 You never know, I just might need it someday?
-Usually these

 Here are some photo's of the build-up that you should be able to follow.
 Every car is different, every couch will be different.
 I adapted mine to